 Concerns about age discrimination

 A survey taken by AARP found that a vast majority of older workers believe that their age is a disadvantage in the workplace.
 According to the survey, 64% of workers age 50 and up believe that they are discriminated against in the hiring process.
 A full 79% of workers over the age of 65 say that age discrimination affects them at work.

 Concerns that older workers have about age discrimination have been validated by research.
 Tulane University conducted a study where 40,000 resumes were sent out to 13,000 job openings across the US.
 The resumes were created to represent young, middle-aged and senior job applicants with nearly identical work qualifications.

 According to the Tulane researchers, the resumes that represented older job applicants generated the fewest callbacks from employers.
 Older workers are not only challenged when it comes to hiring, they also suffer from increased job loss.
-These realities exist despite the fact that employment law clearly bars employers from engaging in age discrimination.
+These realities exist despite the fact that clearly bars employers from engaging in age discrimination.